jguilhermeam/python-mysqldump-to-drive/README.md

 sudo apt install mysql-client
 ```

+### Google Cloud console requirements

+Enable Google Drive API
+Create a Service Account with Actions Admin role
+Create a Key for the Service Account in JSON format
+Share the folder on Google Drive with the Service Account Principal Email

 ### To execute

 Set database credentials on main.py and configure a Google Service account and export its json key file.
 Define the json file path in KEY_FILE variable.